PythonOT/POT/docs/source/quickstart.rst

       :any:`ot.bregman.sinkhorn_epsilon_scaling`  the epsilon scaling version
       of the algorithm [9]_.
     + :code:`method='greenkhorn'` calls :any:`ot.bregman.greenkhorn`  the
-      greedy sinkhorn version of the algorithm [22]_.
+      greedy Sinkhorn version of the algorithm [22]_.
     + :code:`method='screenkhorn'` calls :any:`ot.bregman.screenkhorn`  the
-      screening sinkhorn version of the algorithm [25]_.
+      screening Sinkhorn version of the algorithm [25]_.

-    In addition to all those variants of sinkhorn, we have another implementation solving the problem in the smooth dual or semi-dual in :any:`ot.smooth`.
+    In addition to all those variants of Sinkhorn, we have another implementation solving the problem in the smooth dual or semi-dual in :any:`ot.smooth`.
 This solver uses the :any:`scipy.optimize.minimize`
     function to solve the smooth problem with :code:`L-BFGS-B` algorithm.
 Tu use